Colwinston: 16th to 19th century

 The 1861 census also reveals the existence of a private school within the village.
 A "National" school, supported by the (then) Church of England, was established in 1871, in the building now known as Ty Colwyn, with 27 children on the original register.
 From 1875 the school was funded through a voluntary Parish rate.
-The present village school (Church in Wales) was built in 1970.
+The present village school (Church in Wales) was built in 2021 for 210 pupils, replacing a previous set of buildings erected on the site in 1970.

 In addition to the Anglican church, several Nonconformist chapels existed in the village, and were popular with Welsh-language speakers.
 Seion Calvinistic Methodist (Presbyterian) Chapel was built in 1830, surviving until 1996.
 Ebenezer Baptist Chapel was founded in 1843 and a building established in 1852, using part of Chapel Farm House.
 It continued in use until 1944, and a baptismal pool was created by blocking off a stream in the field below and to the rear of the chapel.

 In 1865, a village branch of the Philanthropic Order of True Ivorites was established, based at the Sycamore Tree Inn, conducting its business in Welsh.
 This provided a vehicle for villagers with independent incomes to save, and then possibly to buy, their own properties.
 It finally closed in 1960, and the order as a whole disbanded in the early 1970s.

 The 1811 A Topographical Dictionary of The Dominion of Wales by Nicholas Carlisle said of the village:

-COLWINSTON, or, TRE COLLWYN, in the Cwmwd of Maenor Glynn Ogwr, Cantref of Cron Nedd (now called the Hundred of Ogmore),County of GLAMORGAN, South Wales: a discharged Vicarage, valued in the King's Books at £6 6s.8d.; Patron, David Thomas, Esq.: Church dedicated to St. Michael.
+COLWINSTON, or, TRE COLLWYN, in the Cwmwd of Maenor Glynn Ogwr, Cantref of Cron Nedd (now called the Hundred of Ogmore), County of GLAMORGAN, South Wales: a discharged Vicarage, valued in the King's Books at £6 6s.8d.; Patron, David Thomas, Esq.: Church dedicated to St. Michael.
 The Resident Population of this Parish, in 1801, was 235.
 The Money raised by the Parish Rates, in 1803, was £101 6s.10d., at 1s.
 6d. per acre.
 It is 4 m.
 W. N. W. from Cowbridge.
 This Parish contains between fourteen and fifteen hundred acres of inclosed Land, and 60 acres of common Pasture, called The Golden Mile.
 According to the Diocesan Report, in 1809, the yearly value of this Benefice, arising from Vicarial Tythes, and Augmentation, was £111 18s.0d.